ZADNE/RealWorld/doc/NamingConvetion.md

 * `At` stands for a position in tiles that is active, i.e. modulo-clamped to the size of the world texture
 * `Ac` stands for a position in chunks that is active

+For floating-point measurements of time, `D` is used to denote in-game days, ie. 0.25 means 6 AM or 0.75 means 6 PM.

 An example snippet which converts a position from chunks to tiles is below:

 ```